 Coal utilisation due to steel production

-Turkey is the second largest steel producer in Europe and the seventh largest in the world.
+Turkey was the second biggest steel producer in Europe and the eight largest in the world in 2024.
 Steel production all over the world is based on coal.
 70 per cent of steel is produced using coal.
-In Turkey, 75 per cent of the energy used in iron and steel production is obtained from coal.
+In Turkey, 75% of the energy used in iron and steel production facilities equipped with Basic Oxygen Furnaces (BOF) is derived from coal.

 Distribution of energy consumption in iron and steel production by energy source, 2018.
 Source: Ministry of Energy and Natural Resources Energy Balance Tables